MTech-IT-MNS-2025/Group-1/Assignment5/README.md

 ## Contributions

-Contribution details of each member is listed in `CONTRIBUTIONS.txt`
+Contribution details of each member is listed in `CONTRIBUTIONS.txt`.